-- (a) Elections for the faculty Senate representatives allocated to each Faculty shall be conducted by the respective Faculty Council, through the Office of the Dean. - (b) Elections for the designated regional campus representatives shall be conducted through the Offices of the Program Director (Brantford) and the Campus Administrator (Muskoka). - (c) Elections for the designated limited-term representatives and instructor representatives shall be conducted by the By-Laws & Elections Subcommittee of Senate. - 4.3 Annual Election Procedures for Representatives Allocated to Each Faculty
+- (a) Elections for the faculty Senate representatives allocated to each Faculty shall be conducted by the respective Faculty Council, through the Office of the Dean. - (b) Elections for the designated instructor representatives shall be conducted by the By-Laws & Elections Committee of Senate.

+4.3 Annual Election Procedures for Representatives Allocated to Each Faculty

-- (a) By 10 January each year, the By-Laws & Elections Subcommittee shall announce the list of Senate seats available in each Faculty to be filled in the next Senate election cycle, and indicate the term of office for each position. - (b) By 17 January each year, the Deans shall invite nominations for all Senate seats available to be filled within their respective constituencies, and shall provide a list of all constituency members currently eligible to serve and/or to vote in the election.
-(Any faculty member holding a cross-appointment between two Faculties will declare a primary Faculty for election purposes to the appropriate Dean, and shall be eligible to serve and/or to vote only in that Faculty.) - (c) Nominations shall be submitted in writing to the Dean, signed by the nominee and two eligible voters, not later than 31 January each year. - (d) In the first week after the nomination period, each Faculty Council shall meet.
+- (a) By 10 February each year, the By-Laws & Elections Committee shall announce the list of Senate seats available in each Faculty to be filled in the next Senate election cycle. - (b) By 17 February each year, the Deans shall invite nominations for all Senate seats available to be filled within their respective constituencies, and shall provide a list of all constituency members currently eligible to serve and/or to vote in the election.
+(Any faculty member holding a cross-appointment between two Faculties will declare a primary Faculty for election purposes to the appropriate Dean, and shall be eligible to serve and/or to vote only in that Faculty.) - (c) Nominations shall be submitted in writing to the Dean, signed by the nominee and two eligible voters, not later than 28 February each year. - (d) In the first week after the nomination period, each Faculty Council shall meet.
 The Deans will present the list of nominees, seek out new nominees if there has not been enough nominations (via a nominator and a seconder from the floor), to discuss the election procedures and to elect two scrutineers.
 After this meeting of Faculty Council, the final list of nominees and election procedures will be distributed by the Deans to all members of the respective faculty. - (e) Unless all seats have been filled by acclamation and no later than the second week of February, the Deans shall announce the start of the election period.
-Elections for each Faculty shall normally be completed by no later than 28 February each year. - (f) Voting shall take place Monday Friday during 8:30 a.m.
+Elections for each Faculty shall normally be completed by no later than 15 March each year. - (f) Voting shall take place Monday Friday during 8:30 a.m.
 4:30 p.m. in the respective Dean's offices.
 Voting shall be by secret ballot.
 Candidates shall be listed on the ballot in alphabetical order.
 Eligible voters may vote for as many candidates as there are seats on the ballot.
 Voting by proxy shall not be permitted.
-Each voter shall receive one ballot, to be filled out in private and returned to the ballot box which will be monitored by the Dean's office. - (g) At the close of voting in each Faculty, the ballots shall be counted and verified by two faculty scrutineers, elected by the respective Faculty Councils, who are eligible to vote in the constituency but who are not standing for Senate election. - (h) The Deans shall notify their Faculties of the results within three days of the close of voting, and shall normally report their final slates of Faculty representatives to the By-Laws & Elections Subcommittee no later than 01 March.
+Each voter shall receive one ballot, to be filled out in private and returned to the ballot box, which will be monitored, by the Dean's office. - (g) At the close of voting in each Faculty, the ballots shall be counted and verified by two faculty scrutineers, elected by the respective Faculty Councils, who are eligible to vote in the constituency but who are not standing for Senate election. - (h) The Deans shall notify their Faculties of the results within three days of the close of voting, and shall normally report their final slates of Faculty representatives to the By-Laws & Elections Committee no later than 01April.

-4.4 Annual Election Procedures for Designated Regional Campus Representatives
+4.4 Annual Election Procedures for Instructor Representatives

-- (a) By 01 February each year, the By-Laws & Elections Subcommittee shall announce any designated regional campus position(s) to be filled in the next Senate election cycle and indicate the term of office for each position. - (b) By 15 February each year, the Program Director (Brantford) and Campus Administrator (Muskoka) shall invite nominations for any position(s) to be filled within their respective constituencies, and shall provide a list of all constituency members currently eligible to serve and/or to vote in the election. - (c) Nominations shall be submitted in writing, signed by the nominee and two eligible voters, not later than 15 March each year. - (d) Within one week of the close of nominations, the Program Director (Brantford) and Campus Administrator (Muskoka) shall inform their respective constituencies of any position(s) filled by acclamation, and, where required, announce the days/times when voting will be conducted for any contested position(s). - (e) Voting for contested Senate positions at each regional campus shall be by secret ballot.
-Candidates shall be listed on the ballot in alphabetical order.
-Eligible voters may vote for as many candidates as there are contested seats on the ballot.
-Voting by proxy shall not be permitted. - (f) At the close of voting in each constituency, the ballots shall be counted and verified by two faculty scrutineers, appointed by the Program Director (Brantford) and Campus Administrator
+- (a) By 01 May each year, the By-Laws & Elections Committee shall announce any designated instructor position(s) to be filled in the next Senate election cycle and indicate the term of office for each position. - (b) By 01 September each year, the By-Laws & Elections Committee shall invite nominations for any such designated faculty position(s) to be filled, and shall provide a list of all members eligible to serve and/or to vote in the election. - (c) Nominations shall be submitted in writing, signed by the nominee and two eligible voters, not later than 15 September each year.